-The great thing about exercise is that it doesn’t have to take place in the gym environment.
+The great thing about exercise is that it doesn’t have to occur in the gym environment.

 Now and again, take your clients outside for a breath of fresh air and some healthy sunshine.

-Of course, that means coming up with a varied program that works when exercise machines aren’t around but that’s not too difficult to draw up.
+Of course, that means developing a varied program that works when exercise machines aren’t around but that’s not too difficult to draw up.